Tanba kiln-fired flower vase by Naosaku

 1. A unique scene created by flames

-This piece was fired in a climbing kiln for more than three days and nights, and is a masterpiece of **yakishime**, colored without glaze using only wood ash.
-The deep green glass rising from the purple-brown base, and the silvery white crystals born from the ash that has fallen like snow - these "yakishime" scenes are a natural calligraphy woven by chance between fire, ash, and earth, and no two pieces have the same appearance.
+This piece was fired in a climbing kiln for over three days and nights, and is a masterpiece of **yakishime**, colored without glaze using only wood ash.
+The deep green glass rising from the purple-brown base, and the silvery white crystals created by the ash that has accumulated like snow—these "yakihen" (kiln-changed) scenes are like a natural calligraphy woven together by chance between flame, ash, and earth, and no two pieces are the same.

-2. Tanba's rough soil and the skills of Masamoto Naosaku
+2. Rough clay from Tanba and the skills of Masamoto Naosaku

-The clay used for the vase is rough and iron-rich soil taken from the Tanba Mountains, and the granite grains are left intact to emphasize the rustic appeal.
-After shaping the vase on a potter's wheel, Masamoto Naosaku gently shook the lines of the body with his fingers, creating a design that would highlight the shadows of the earth when light hits it.
-By slightly bending the rim inward, the flowers placed inside are naturally stabilized, and the vase has a functional beauty that gently suppresses evaporation from the water's edge.
+The clay used for the vessel is rough, iron-rich soil collected from the Tanba Mountains, and the granite grains are intentionally left intact to emphasize the rustic charm.
+After shaping the vessel on a potter's wheel, Masamoto Naosaku gently shook the lines of the body with his fingers, creating a design that would highlight the shadows of the earth when light hits it.
+By slightly inclining the rim inward, the flowers placed inside are naturally stabilized, and the vessel has functional beauty that gently suppresses evaporation from the water's edge.

-3. The capacity to bring out the best in flowers
+3. The capacity to bring out the flowers

-Branches : If you insert strong branches such as camellia, camellia or plum blossoms, the vertical lines of the trunk will create a dignified and elegant look.
+Branches : If you insert strong branches such as camellia, camellia, or plum, the vertical lines of the trunk will create a dignified and elegant look.

-Grass : When combined with thin-lined flowers such as moss plum, daffodil, and begonia, the soft color tones of the gray cover accentuate their freshness.
+Herbs : When combined with slender herbs such as moss plum, daffodil, and begonia, the soft gray color accentuates their freshness.

-The more a Yakishime vase is used, the more it absorbs moisture and air, and the surface becomes moist and supple.
-The gray surface gradually gains luster, and the purple-brown base shows subtle color changes according to the user's environment.
-Please experience the joy of living with your vase over the years.
+The more you use a Yakishime vase, the more it absorbs moisture and air, and the surface becomes moist and supple.
+The gray surface gradually acquires a glossy finish, and the purple-brown body shows subtle color changes depending on the user's environment.
+We hope you will experience the joy of living with your vase over the years.

 5. Care instructions